Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Disappearing messages | ✅ Yes (individual or all chats) | ✅ Yes (only individual chats) |

-Now, let’s jump into details and compare the main privacy and security features of the Signal app vs. WhatsApp to determine which app is safer.
+Now, let’s get into the details and compare the main privacy and security features of Signal app vs WhatsApp to see which one is safer.

-Signal vs. WhatsApp security: Which app is better?
+Signal vs WhatsApp security: Which one is better?

-When comparing Signal and WhatsApp in terms of their safety, we considered the most significant features they provide, as well as the amounts of data they collect and the reputation of the companies owning them.
-Without further ado, let’s dive into the overview.
+When comparing Signal and WhatsApp in terms of security, we looked at the most important features they offer, the amount of data they collect and the companies that own them.

 Round 1.
 Encryption

-As mentioned, both Signal and WhatsApp provide end-to-end encryption.
-But how does it work, exactly?
+As mentioned, both Signal and WhatsApp are end-to-end encrypted.
+But how does it work exactly?

-In a nutshell, it means that all your messages (including text, voice, and video chats) are available only to you and the person you’re communicating with.
-While in transit, the message’s content is transformed into a code no one else can read.
-So third parties (including Internet providers, hackers, snoopers, and even the application itself) can’t compromise your private data.
+In a nutshell, it means all your messages (text, voice, video chats) are only available to you and the person you’re talking to, so you can send messages securely.
+While in transit, the message content is converted into a code no one else can read.
+So third parties (Internet providers, hackers, snoopers, even the app itself) can’t access your private data.

-Signal was the first messaging application that introduced end-to-end encryption, using their own cryptographic protocol – Signal protocol.
-WhatsApp followed this trend and introduced end-to-end encryption in 2016.
+Signal was the first messaging app to introduce end-to-end encryption using their own cryptographic protocol – Signal protocol.
+WhatsApp followed and introduced end-to-end encryption in 2016.
 Both apps use the same open-source encryption technology – Open Whisper Systems.
-So it’s safe to say that when comparing Signal encryption vs. WhatsApp, they are equally effective.
+This encryption works across different phones and devices, so when comparing Signal encryption vs WhatsApp, they are equal.

-But this is not the only factor that impacts the security of your communication.
-The thing is that, unlike Signal, WhatsApp doesn’t hide your metadata, so certain information remains vulnerable (keep reading to learn more).
+But this is not the only factor that affects the security of your communication.
+The thing is that, unlike Signal, WhatsApp doesn’t hide your metadata, so some info is still vulnerable (keep reading to find out more).

 🏆 Who wins: Draw

-Simply put, metadata is small pieces of information you share every time you send a message, photo, video, and so on.
-Even if the messages’ contents are end-to-end encrypted, metadata remains visible and can tell a lot about you (who you’re sending the message to, when it’s sent and delivered, and more).
+Metadata protectionIn short, metadata is small pieces of information you share every time you send a message, photo, video, etc. Even if the message content is end-to-end encrypted, metadata is visible and can reveal a lot about you (who you’re sending the message to, when it’s sent and delivered, IP addresses, etc).

-WhatsApp doesn’t protect your metadata, which means that those details can be exposed to third parties.
-On the other hand, Signal offers Sealed Sender – the function that hides metadata from all potential snoopers, including the app itself.
+WhatsApp doesn’t protect your metadata, so that info can be exposed to third parties.
+Signal has Sealed Sender – the feature that hides metadata from all snoopers, including the app itself.

 🏆 Who wins: Signal